djarrard-zz/ArcGIS-Cross-Table-Tools/README.md

  1. ArcGIS Pro 2.3.2 or higher.
 Lower versions may work but have not been tested.
  2. The Geoprocessing tools used in the toolbox only require a Basic license (Standard and Advanced are of course supported, but not required).
+ 3. ArcMap has not been tested with this toolbox.

  ## Issues